-- Acknowledge that individuals do not always use helpful coping strategies. - The following examples of unhelpful coping strategies could be given - staying up late/disrupting healthy sleeping pattern to complete work, or avoiding completing work altogether. - Unhelpful coping strategies can 'clog up' the stress container tap and have little or no effect on our overflowing container. - Effective coping strategies are things that can be considered restorative and likely to promote positive mental and physical wellbeing. - It should be acknowledged that effective coping strategies will likely differ from person to person. - Individuals should be encouraged to consider the most effective strategies that will allow them to manage their own levels of stress. - It is understandable that creative students and performers dedicate their spare time to the development of their skills, yet taking time to engage in non-work related pastimes can decrease levels of stress and increase creativity and performance. - Talking about and sharing experiences can often lead to increased personal resilience and a decrease in feelings of overwhelming levels of stress.
+- Acknowledge that individuals do not always use helpful coping strategies. - The following examples of unhelpful coping strategies could be given - staying up late/disrupting healthy sleeping pattern to complete work, or avoiding completing work altogether. - Unhelpful coping strategies can 'clog up' the stress container tap and have little or no effect on our overflowing container. - Effective coping strategies are things that can be considered restorative and likely to promote positive mental and physical wellbeing. - It should be acknowledged that effective coping strategies will likely differ from person to person. - Individuals should be encouraged to consider the most effective strategies that will allow them to manage their own levels of stress. - Taking time to engage in a range of things can decrease levels of stress and help students to return refreshed.
+They can look to focus on elements of their course and the demands that may come with acquiring skills or working within administration or IT. - Talking about and sharing experiences can often lead to increased personal resilience and a decrease in feelings of overwhelming levels of stress.